-A Historic Resource Evaluation (HRE) was prepared for the proposed project.9 The project site contains three related industrial buildings, including the main one-story heavy timber-frame brick industrial building at the corner (built in 1880), a one-story frame building clad in horizontal rustic siding located east of the main building (built sometime between 1905 and 1914), and a one-story flat roofed frame building with recessed loading dock at the rear of the parcel (built sometime between 1905 and 1914).
+A Historic Resource Evaluation (HRE) was prepared for the proposed project.
+The project site contains three related industrial buildings, including the main one-story heavy timber-frame brick industrial building at the corner (built in 1880), a one-story frame building clad in horizontal rustic siding located east of the main building (built sometime between 1905 and 1914), and a one-story flat roofed frame building with recessed loading dock at the rear of the parcel (built sometime between 1905 and 1914).
 The main building was constructed as a warehouse for the Golden Gate Woolen Manufacturing Company, which operated the Golden Gate Woolen Mill, across 19th Street from the subject property and which occupied the entire block between 19th and 20th streets and Bryant and York streets.
 The Golden Gate Woolen Manufacturing Company was an early and significant contributor to the development of industrial employment, Chinese labor, and the Mission District.
 The subject property was used the warehouse for the mill.
 Of greater significance is the extant former mill building across the street at 2101 Bryant Street.
-The subject site included a significant "Chinese Quarters," which housed the mill's Chinese workers, but this building was demolished sometime between 1905 and 1908.
-The owner of the mill, Donald McLennan, was an important entrepreneur of the wool industry on the West Coast; however, the legacy of McLennan is embodied in the extant mill building across the street.
-The subject property is an early example of heavy timber-frame industrial architecture; however, the removal of the top floor in 1965 due to fire damage has compromised the building's integrity to an extent that it would not qualify individually for listing in the California Register of Historic Resources.
-The subject property is located within the boundaries of the previously-identified Northeast Mission Showplace Square Industrial Employment District, which was not adopted by the Historic Preservation Commission due to insufficient evidence to support a finding of eligibility.
-As part of that survey, the subject property received a California Historical Resource Status Code rating of 6L (ineligible for local listing or designation through local government review process).
+The subject site included a significant "Chinese Quarters," which housed the mill's

-9 Johanna Street, Historic Resource Evaluation Part I: Significance Evaluation 2750 19th Street San Francisco, August 21, 2017.
+&lt;sup>8 Johanna Street, Historic Resource Evaluation Part I: Significance Evaluation 2750 19th Street San Francisco, August 21, 2017.